lastmeta/HumanMoney/readme.md

 As a simplification the ability to enact changes to the environment (be it the physical environment, social instittions, or what have you) come in two flavors: decreed and strenuous.
 That is, a polititian has power to effect changes in the environment by decree, a farmer effects changes to the environment through strenuous activity.
 Decree is voting power, strenuous activity is labor.

-Sidebar:
-Civilizations' current definition of ownership, too, can endow anyone with income from voting power: a landlord earns his money largely through decree as he has the owership power to decree current tennents unfit to abide in his property.

 In the current world, the average individual has little to no voting power.
 Most people are not in positions of power, most people do not own assets which the communal definition of ownership (private property) allows them to control by decree (to extract rents).
-Rather, most people are laborers, whos' production of the labor commodity will be valuless in a matter of decades (as it will approach the cost of electricity due to automation).
+Rather, most people are laborers, who's production of the labor commodity will be valuless in a matter of decades (as it will approach the cost of electricity due to automation).
 For the last time, humans cannot compete with even moderately intelligent machines.

 Owership is largely a human contstruct, and a redefinable one.
 A prime example of this is the idea of the vote.
 The democratic group explicitly and arbitrarily gives the individual a voice in determining the activity and evolution of the group.
 The vote is something the individual owns by merit of being a part of the group.
-The group doesn't need to provide the vote, and the individual doesn't need to be a part of the group.
-It is a mutual covenant.
-Individuals prefer groups that give them more control, and groups prefer individuals that use control wisely.

 Human Money is an attempt to instanteate a pure vote currency: one where individuals choose how much weight every other individual should have.